 Early Life

-Robert F. Smith was born in Denver, Colorado, on December 1, 1962.
-He grew up in a middle-class neighborhood where his parents, both educators with doctoral degrees, instilled in him the values of education and community service.
-Smith's early experiences, including his mother taking him to the March on Washington, shaped his commitment to giving back and creating opportunities for others.
+Robert F. Smith was born in Denver, Colorado, in 1962.
+He grew up in a middle-class African-American neighborhood.
+His parents, both educators with PhDs, instilled in him the importance of education and giving back to the community.
+As a child, he was exposed to the Civil Rights Movement and developed a strong sense of community and social responsibility.

 Rise to Success